alf-p-steinbach/Expressive-Cpp/README.md

-# Expressive C++
+# Expressive C++  &ndash;  readability, safety and convenience

 Expressive C++ is a header only library.
-It implements a more readable-for-non-C++-expert-folks dialect of C++.
+It implements a less unsafe, more convenient and readable-for-non-C++-expert-folks dialect of C++.
 To do this it depends on the following language extensions, which are supported by g++, Visual C++ and CLang, and probably also by far more compilers: `__COUNTER__`, `#pragma once`, `#pragma push_macro`, `#pragma pop_macro`, and use of the `$` character in identifiers.

-The shortest possible Expressive C++ program is `$just{}`, where if any statements are added, any exception is reported on the standard error stream, and a suitable process exit code is produced.
+The shortest possible Expressive C++ program is

+    $just{}

+which is • shorter than a standard `main`, and • safer than a standard `main` in the case of an exception being thrown out of it, and more • directly readable, without distracting bits such as the `int` in

+    int main(){}

+And this is the general philosophy: not always shorter like here, but safer and to the non-expert more directly readable, and generally more convenient than the raw C++ that Expressive C++ code translates to.

 Flavor example: